dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

     }
 %>
 ```
-Here's another example of we're we can change behavior depending on what the user selected
+Here's another example of where we're we can change behavior depending on what the user selected.
 ```powershell
 <%
     if ($PLASTER_PARAM_CmdletBinding -eq 'Simple')